zrythm/zrythm/doc/user/tracks/track-types.rst

   *Can record:* **No**
 Bus Track (MIDI)
-  Similar to an audio Bus Track, except that it handles MIDI instead of audio.
+  Similar to an audio bus track, except that it handles MIDI instead of audio.

   *Input:* **MIDI**, *Output:* **MIDI**

   *Can record:* **No**
 Group Track (Audio)
-  A Group Track is used to route signals from multiple Tracks into one Track (or "group" them).
+  A group track is used to route signals from multiple tracks into one track (or "group" them).
   It behaves like
-  a Bus Track with the exception that other Tracks can route their output signal directly into Group
+  a bus Track with the exception that other tracks can route their output signal directly into group track.
-  Track.
   *Input:* **Audio**, *Output:* **Audio**

   *Can record:* **No**